Copyrights of the pictures rest with the respective photographers.

 This was once the terminus at Ernakulam, once metre gauge and then broad gauge.
 It lost its importance in around 1940 when it was bypassed in a new alignment going to Ernakulam Town, Ernakulam Jn and Cochin Harbour Terminus.
 In its last years it was used only by departmental goods trains, and probably the last of them ran in 2001.

-Another station which had passenger services up to the 2000s was Singareni Collieries, though I could not get a picture of it.
+Another station which had passenger services up to the 2000s was Singareni Collieries.
 It still has goods traffic.
-It is marked on Google Maps as Yellandu, although railway documents still mention the former station with code SYI.
+It is locally known as Yellandu station and is marked thus on Google Maps, although railway documents still mention the former station with code SYI.
+(These are screenshots from videos of news reports on Telugu channels).

 And there are these recently orphaned stations on the Lumding-Silchar section: (Bagetar is the one on the top left).